 Jon Dorenbos spent 11 seasons as a Philadelphia Eagle.
 In August of 2017, he was traded to the Saints for a 2019 seventh-round pick.
-While many Eagles fans were upset with the trade, it just may have saved his life.
+While many Eagles fans were upset with the trade of their long snapper, it just may have saved his life.

 A follow-up physical by Saints medical staff revealed an aortic aneurysm for which Dorenbos needed to undergo open-heart surgery.
 Head Coach Sean Payton gave the credit to Saints physician John Amoss.
 The coach said that Amoss's analysis of Dorenbos's exams "basically saved his life." *